forwardmed/forwardmed/content/english/pages/privacy-policy.md

 We only share your Personal Information for legitimate business purposes.
 With respect to all other Subscriber Data, we may share such data as permitted in our Agreements with you, with your instructions in connection with the Service, with third parties whose services or products we believe may interest you, and with our third-party service providers or business partners who help us deliver or improve the Service or who perform services on our behalf.

+No mobile opt-in data will be shared with third parties or affiliates.

 ### Privacy for Customers

 This section applies to the information we may collect and/or process about our Subscribers’ Customers as a “data processor”, “business associate” or such similar term as defined by applicable privacy laws or regulations.
 The Service is intended for use by our Subscribers and their authorized users.
 As a result, for the Personal Information we collect and process about Customers through the Service, we act as a data processor on behalf of our Subscribers.